CnC-Robert/revanced-cli-script/README.md

  - Java & Android SDK will be downloaded automaticlly if not already installed

 # Usage
-Place the youtube apk in a folder named build like this: `./build/youtube.apk` and execute the script `./build-from-source.sh "adb device name (optional)"`
+Place a compatible youtube apk in a folder named build like this: `./build/youtube.apk` and execute the script `./build-from-source.sh "adb device name (optional)"`

 # Mounting the apk
 This is no longer needed to do manually since the cli will already do it for you when you deploy with adb.